lpmi-13/current-projects/README.md

 - Fix contrasts, add alt tags to every image
 - Add custom 4XX/5XX error pages
 - Add labels for all inputs
+- make sure all frontends have cypress a11y tests

 ## 21) Dockerize backends of existing apps
 - AnRedd